-Options will be available to all Shippers on a nondiscriminatory basis.
-To address concerns unique to Shipper call options, the proposed tariff sheets require certain information regarding Shipper call options to be posted on Transwestern's Internet site.
-Unlike the other types of options proposed herein, Shipper call options will guarantee Shippers firm transportation capacity in the future.
+Because transport options will be sold as a component of a firm transportation service agreement under Transwestern's tariff, they will be available to all Shippers on a nondiscriminatory basis.
+The proposed tariff sheets contain special provisions regarding Shipper call options because, unlike the other types of options proposed herein, Shipper call options will guarantee Shippers firm transportation capacity in the future.
 Transwestern recognizes that the Commission has expressed a concern about reserving firm capacity for a shipper at a future date without requiring the shipper to pay a reservation charge for that capacity shortly after the transportation contract is executed.
 Specifically, the Commission's concern has been that such reservation of capacity might tie up long-term firm transportation service to the disadvantage of other shippers, and that the capacity might not be available to shippers that place the highest value on the capacity.
-Transwestern's proposal addresses the Commission's concerns by requiring all Shipper call options to be posted on Transwestern's Internet site.
+To address any such concerns with regard to options, Transwestern's proposal requires all Shipper call options to be posted on Transwestern's Internet site.
 Postings will provide advance notice to shippers that Transwestern is taking bids for Shipper call options, and such postings shall include, as applicable: underlying transportation rate, option fee, applicable receipt and delivery points, term of option, term of transportation service, type of option, transportation volume, method for awarding options, and instructions for bidding.
 Options will be awarded based upon the valuation method specified in the posting, and the winning bid will be posted at the end of the bidding process.

-Transwestern's proposal addresses the Commission's concerns about reserving capacity for shippers because Shipper calls will be sold through an open process that will provide an opportunity for all interested parties to participate and will help ensure that the options are purchased or sold by those parties that place the highest value on the option, the relevant underlying capacity, or both.
-Moreover, the proposal will offer significant benefits to shippers as described in this filing and will meet the growing market for the ability to pay an option fee for the right to obtain capacity at a specific time in the future.
-Therefore, the Commission's general policy on reservation of capacity is not applicable to the capacity options proposed by Transwestern.
+Since Shipper calls will be made available to all interested parties on Transwestern's internet site and because options will be sold in a bidding process to only those parties that place the highest value on the option, the relevant underlying capacity, or both, Transwestern's proposal effectively addresses Commission concerns about reserving capacity for shippers.
+Moreover, the proposal will offer significant benefits to shippers as described in this filing and will meet growing demand for the ability to pay an option fee for the right to obtain capacity at a specific time in the future.
+For these reasons, the Commission's general policy on reservation of capacity is not applicable here.

 Adequacy of Capacity; Effect on Other Services

 Options on transportation will be available for firm capacity only, and may be sold for capacity that is currently posted as available on Transwestern's Internet site, or for capacity that will become available in the future.
 Transwestern will implement a transportation book that identifies the available capacity and associated contracts, and all put and call options.
 Shipper call options on Transwestern capacity create a short position, whereas Shipper put options create a long position.
-In order to ensure that sufficient capacity will be available for the exercising of Shipper options, Transwestern will establish position guidelines that allow for capacity short positions up to a predetermined limit of capacity.
-In addition to other capacity and risk management tools it may choose to utilize, Transwestern can purchase one or more offsetting Transporter call options to restore its position within the guidelines if the sale of a call option results in Transwestern exceeding these short position guidelines.
-In no event shall any options transaction affect the availability of capacity for existing firm shippers.
+In order to ensure that sufficient capacity will be available for the exercising of Shipper call options, Transwestern will institute a capacity and option position book that quantifies on a daily basis the available unsubscribed firm transportation capacity including the net position of all outstanding options written against underlying transportation capacity.
+The options book will assess such measures as probability and execution risk associated with each of the options and the book will be marked each day to take into account relative changes in gas prices and the resultant basis or spread values as well as changes in price volatility.
+In no event shall the sale and subsequent management of Transwestern's options program affect the availability of firm transportation capacity for existing shippers.

-The proposed options will have no adverse effect on receipt and delivery point flexibility, nominations and scheduling, priority of service, operating conditions or curtailment under Transwestern's tariff.
+Moreover, the proposed options will have no adverse effect on receipt and delivery point flexibility, nominations and scheduling, priority of service, operating conditions or curtailment under Transwestern's tariff.

 Service